AdaCore/aws/win32/readme.txt

-* To run application using SSL it is required to install the OpenSSL DLL.
+* To build and run applications using SSL it is required to install the OpenSSL DLL.
 See the following page for a link:

   http://www.openssl.org/related/binaries.html

   The needed DLLs are: libeay32.dll and libssl32.dll

-  Note that the libssl.a and libcrypto.a import libraries will be created during AWS build procedure.
-See makefile.
+  They must be copied into <gnat_root>/lib to be found by the linker and into <gnat_root>/bin to be found at runtime.

 * How to use LDAP